darkgs/darkgs.github.io/_posts/2019-10-16-interview_questions_for_c++.markdown

 * Store register values related with arguments and return value of calling function.
 * Set register values for arguments and return value of callee function.
 * Control instruction points of callee and calling function.

+Disadvantages
+---
+* More executable size
+* More compile time
+* Reduces instruction cache hit rate (compared to Macro)

 Please find the detailed description of the inline function from [here][inline_function].